-"In the month of March 2018, we anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
-Also in the month of February we expect to award an additional contract to a DBE firm in the area of Traffic Control services."
+"In the month of April 2018, we anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
+Also we are anticipating award of an additional contract to a DBE firm in the area of Traffic Control services."